 Human genetic engineering used for social stratification. - If Anyone Builds It, Everyone Dies, Eliezer Yudkowsky and Nate Soares (2025 Horror Anthology)

-Human consciousness merged with law enforcement machinery.
+As you'd expect, human consciousness merged with law enforcement machinery.
 Focuses on corporate control and identity loss. - The Machine Stops, E. M. Forster (1909 Short story)

 Early warning about total dependence on automated systems. - The Matrix, The Wachowskis (1999 Film)